This Fresh Fig Topped Spice Cake Recipe is a delectable way to celebrate the end of summer and start of autumn.

-Unlike most years, this September has been on the cooler side.
-Like we have to wear a sweater when we go out in the morning and evenings.
-Normally September is one of the hottest months in Southern California!
-So, of course, the brisk mornings amps up my fall needs and has me in pumpkin spice and Halloween party planning overdrive!
-I know…I am weird!
+Unlike most years, this September seems to be on the cooler side.
+As in, we have to wear a sweater when we go out in the morning and evenings weather.
+And normally September is one of the hottest months in Southern California!

 - 4 teaspoons baking powder